-Haskell's monomorphism restriction (see Section 4.5.5 of the Haskell Report) can be completely switched off by -XNoMonomorphismRestriction.
-Since GHC 7.8.1, the monomorphism restriction is switched off by default in GHCi.
+Haskell's monomorphism restriction (see Section 4.5.5 of the Haskell Report) can be completely switched off by -XNoMono morphismRestriction.
+Since GHC 7.8.1, the monomorphism restriction is switched off by default in GHCi's interactive options (see Section 2.8.3).